makkenagithub/12-Gitlab/README.md

     - tools
     - ec2
   script:
-    - mvn deploy -s settings.xml
+    - mvn deploy -s settings.xml     # deploy command: copies the final package to the remote repository for sharing with other developers and projects.

 docker-build:
   stage: docker